Start summer vacation off right! Give your kids a summer kickoff party that includes goal setting and summer planning.

 This year, we had to postpone our kick-off party for a few days, because Sophia and I went on a Girl Scout trip as soon as school was out, and the day after we got back Bria went to an orchestra camp.
 But last Monday we had our party.

 I love the first week after the kick-off, because the girls are on fire and really want to do everything just right.
-Much like school, towards the summer, they are less likely to finish their workbooks or read and practice every day.
-But that's okay, because we still accomplished a lot!
+Much like during the school year they are less likely to finish their workbooks or read and practice every day towards the end of the summer.
+But that’s okay, because we still accomplish a lot!

-The Kill Order--it's the final installment in The Maze Runner series and she's had trouble checking it out at the library because there is a long waiting list.
-If you'd like to see what other books were in their bins this year, click here: Our Summer 2015 Reading Lists.
+Chloe was especially thrilled to receive The Kill Order–it’s the final installment in The Maze Runnerseries and she’s had trouble checking it out at the library because there is a long waiting list.
+If you’d like to see what other books were in their bins this year, click here: Our Summer 2015 Reading Lists.

 Their summer workbooks also contain goal setting sheets.
 They worked on setting goals for the both the month of June and for the first official week of summer.
 Every Sunday night we will have another small goal setting session where they can also follow-up on their goals from the previous week.

 After they set their goals, we made our family bucket list for the summer.
-For this activity, I just have them each write down the top ten things they'd like to do and then I write it on a posterboard and hang it in the kitchen.
-I'd show you a photo, but I haven't managed to get it written on posterboard yet...I'll update this post when I do.
+For this activity, I just have them each write down the top ten things they’d like to do and then I write it on a posterboard and hang it in the kitchen.
+I’d show you a photo, but I haven’t managed to get it written on posterboard yet.

 As a mom, it’s always awesome to see your kids happy and productive.
 They have been an absolute joy for the first week of summer, and the second week is shaping up similarly.